TheNotoriousNRB/BestOfTheBest/README.md

 # BestOfTheBest
 A place to find the best resources to learn something (Specifically CS).
+I'll try to provide the best description or atleast point it out with a brief description of the resource.

 <h1>Subject:</h1>
 <h2>1.
 C++ </h2>